Quantum transport through MoS$_2$ constrictions defined by photodoping: Results and discussion

-The total resistance from the two-terminal data shown in Figure~3 heavily depends on the particular device and ranges between 10 and 100~k$\Omega$ and is thus significantly larger than the conductance quantum, as the contact resistances heavily contributes to the overall resistance.
-A subtraction of this parasitic resistances proves problematic as both are strongly gate voltage and bias dependent.
-In order to reduce the influence of these additional device resistances on the measurement, we perform four-terminal measurements on the multi-terminal device (see inset of Figure~4a).
+The total resistance from the two-terminal data shown in Figure~4 heavily depends on the particular device.
+It ranges between 10 and 100~k$\Omega$ and is thus significantly larger than the conductance quantum, as the contact resistances heavily contributes to the overall resistance.
+A subtraction of these parasitic resistances proves difficult as both are strongly gate voltage and bias dependent.
+In order to reduce the influence of these additional device resistances on the measurement, we performed four-terminal measurements on the multi-terminal trilayer MoS$_2$ device (see inset of Figure~5a).
 It is important to point out that this four-terminal measurement allows to extract an effective two-terminal conductance as the voltage is probed roughly 4~$\mu m$ away from the constriction.
-This length is significantly larger than the elastic mean free path in the MoS$_2$.
-Figure~4a shows the four-terminal conductance as function of the applied gate voltage at 2~K. The conductance ranges from 0 to 10~$e^2/h$ and shows step-like features with a step height close to $e^2/h$ without any correction for an additional serial resistance.
-Notably, the feature near the onset of the conduction, which is seen in the conductance alongside the constriction is again visible at around V$_\mathrm{g}$~=~0~V (compare with the black arrow Figure~3c).
-In Figure~4b, we present the derivative of the conductance trace shown in Figure~4a with respect to gate voltage.
-The transconductance shows clear dips corresponding to the steps in the conductance.
-To extract an energy scale for these step-like features, we perform finite bias spectroscopy measurements at 2~K (see Figure~4c).
-Here, the bias axis corresponds to the measured bias at the voltage probes in the four-terminal configuration.
-The data shows diamonds at the positions of the steps, as one would expect for quantized conductance steps.
-The data is rather noisy for $V_\mathrm{g}$ up to 30~V which might originate from potential disorder.
-Above this value, we observe diamonds whose energy extend $\Delta_n$ is decreasing with increasing gate voltage.
+This length is significantly larger than the elastic mean free path in the MoS$_2$ 2DEG.
+In Figure~5a we show the four-terminal conductance $G_{4T}$ in unit of the conductance quantum $e^2/h$ as a function of the applied gate voltage measured at 2~K. The conductance ranges from 0 to 11~$e^2/h$ and exhibits step-like features which are roughly spaced by 1 to 2 $e^2/h$ (see blue arrows).
+This observation is in contrast to the expected appearance of steps at multiples of 6~$e^2/h$ for a narrow constriction in trilayer MoS$_2$ due to the six-fold degeneracy of the three $Q$ and three $Q^\prime$ valleys, which govern the transport\cite{ZWu16,Piso17}.
+However, it is in reasonable agreement with recent measurements performed on a gate-defined nanoconstriction in a MoS$_2$-based heterostructure\cite{Piso17}.
+It might be explained by lifting of the level degeneracies due to the additional confinement of the constriction and/or a reduced transmission through the constriction while we cannot completely exclude that the FLG/MoS$_2$ interface and the MoS$_2$ regions leading to the constriction cause an additional series resistance.
+The reduced transmission would also explain (i) that the observed step sizes do not meet precisely multiples of 1 or 2 $e^2/h$ and (ii) the substructure observed on the gate voltage derivative of $G_{4T}$ (Figure~5b) and the bias-dependent measurements (Figure~5c).
+The latter exhibit well developed diamond-like features for high gate voltages ($>30$~V) from which we extract an energy scale of around 3 to 4~meV for the involved subband spacings, where the degeneracy is potentially lifted.
+At lower carrier density (smaller gate voltages) the bias spectroscopy measurements show signatures of intersecting diamonds, which we attribute to localized states forming in the narrow constriction.
+In Figure~6 we show the four-terminal conductance as function of gate voltage for different perpendicular magnetic fields $B$ ranging from $B=-4$ to $4$~T. These measurements have been taken on the same device shown in Figure~5 but at a different cool-down.
+The traces are offset by V$_\mathrm{g}=\pm2$~V for clarity.
+We again observe well-developed step-like features with a step height on the order of 1 or 2 $e^2/h$ (see e.g. the step from $G=5$ to 7 $e^2/h$ at 4 T).
+Most importantly, we observe that the step-like features are virtually not tuned by the applied $B$-field.
+This, on one hand, rules out universal conductance fluctuations as a possible explanation for the observed step- and kink-like features in our measurements.
+On the other hand, it provides strong indication that the formed constriction is rather narrow such that orbital effects are not playing an important role.
+The inset in Figure~6 shows the transconductance dG$_{4T}$/dV$_g$ as function of V$_g$ and $B$-field highlighting that the step-like features are indeed not shifting much with $B$-field.
+We do not know why the experimental data show this weak dependence and why the step-like features only qualitatively match quantized conductance.
+Further improvement of the device, i.e. MoS$_2$-material quality is needed for more detailed studies on quantized conductance steps in MoS$_2$ or related TMDC materials.